slebedeva/cv/README.md

 _Curriculum vitae_

-Born in Moscow, Russia, on September 29, 1983.
+Born in Moscow, Russia, and currently living in Germany.

 ---